 Ever since I was young, I’ve had to find pieces that would fit around my hips instead of focusing on my upper body.
 My mom always called them “child-bearing hips” (thanks, I think?!), so my small B-cups always took a back seat.
-That’s when, at 29-years-old, when it was time to part ways under the knife, I didn’t exactly feel the grief, the loss, the sadness to see them go.
+That’s when, at 29-years-old, when it was time to part ways via preventative double mastectomy, I didn’t exactly feel the grief, the loss, the sadness to see them go.
 I know this did a great deal for my mental health as I was able to channel a great deal of positive energy to help surrounded this brief period of my life.
 Now, after healing, I find so much passion in spreading awareness and being a resource for others as they navigate their way through this unique time in their lives.
 The following are FAQs I’ve received throughout the years that I wanted to put in a blog post for everyone to benefit from!

 THE ACTUAL TEST

-What’s the first step in getting tested?
+What’s the first step in getting BRCA tested?
 Realistically, the waitlist can be super long or may not be available in your area.
 Don’t pigeon hole yourself here.
 Talk with your OBGYN or PCP about your family history and concerns.
 They can facilitate options and then refer you if they think you’re at risk.

 What does the test consist of?
 It can either be a blood or saliva test.